AdeelH/find-on-reddit/README.md

-# find-on-reddit
+# Find on Reddit
-Chrome extension that searches for submissions of the current URL on Reddit
+Chrome extension that searches for submissions of the current URL on Reddit.
+[Link](https://chrome.google.com/webstore/detail/find-on-reddit/jbcdpeekakanklckgooknpbonojhjncm).

 ## Features
   - searches for the URL of the current tab